 "Yeah," said Tru.
 "I think once we all know more you’ll probably win-I mean, Master Yoda's told me I'm not going to be better than everyone else forever."

-Then Master Yoda called for them to change partners, and they didn’t get the chance to talk to each other again during the class.
-But Tru joined him again as they walked back to the dormitory, and said, “If Master Yoda ever does ask us to practice on our own time, would you practice with me?
-You’re the only one where I didn’t go crazy having to restrain myself.
-I mean, I know if won’t be much fun for you, but please?
-I’ll do something else for you in return if you want.”
+Then Master Yoda called for them to change partners, and they didn't get the chance to talk to each other again during the class.
+But Tru joined him again as they walked back to the dormitory, and said, "If Master Yoda ever asks to practice on our own time, would you practice with me?
+You're the only one where I didn't go crazy having to restrain myself.
+I mean, I know if won't be much fun for you, but please?
+I'll do something else for you in return if you want."

 Be responsible, Anakin reminded himself.
 He was supposed to spend his life doing good for others.
-He hadn’t even needed Padmé to teach him that one.
-But it was still with her voice in his ear that said, “Okay, if I’m still here then.”
-Then, out of what impulse he wasn’t sure, he added, “You want to eat lastmeal together, maybe with Ellé?”
+He hadn't even needed Padmé to teach him that one.
+But it was still with her voice in his ear that said, "Okay, if I'm still here."
+Then, out of what impulse he wasn't sure, he added, "You want to eat lastmeal together, maybe with Ellé?"

 Which was how the three of them ended up not only eating together that evening, but spending nearly an hour afterwards just sitting together on Tru's bunk, talking about nothing and everything.
 It was that night that Anakin learned that Tru had no memory of his family, but vague images of his homeworld, that two Masters has visited him but neither seemed that interested in taking him for at least a couple of years, and that both of his best friends among the Initiates had been killed during the Sith attack.
 From Anakin and Ellé he learned their own histories, though he almost seemed more awed by hers than his, maybe because he'd known the basics of his already.

 But even if Tru had lost his two best friends, he had other friends, and as his friendship with Anakin grew, he found himself getting to know them better too.
-He spent more time with the other two Initiates who had arrived with Ellé, and he also got to know better a certain Darra Tel-Tanis, another Initiate their age, who like Padmé was a very kind person.
+He spent more time with the other two Initiates who had arrived with Ellé, and he also got to know better a certain Darra Tel-Tanis, another Initiate their age, who, like Padmé, was a very kind person.

 When their friendship really started, there was also Relll'o Tork.
 He was one of the older Initiates left, and was always up for showing the younger ones where to learn about various topics, although he sometimes looked haunted, especially if someone brought up anyone who had been killed in the attack.
 However, a month later, early in the morning, a hooded Master Anakin couldn't tell anything about walked into their dormitories, woke Relll'o up, and went off with him.
 It was at breakfast that they had his having become a Padawan confirmed.

 It made Tru sad, especially, that in his case they hadn’t been allowed to say goodbye.
-“I wanted to thank him,” he said to Anakin afterwards.
-“You owed him thanks too.”
+"I wanted to thank him," he said to Anakin afterwards.
+"You owed him thanks, too."

 "If we see him again ever," Anakin shrugged.